 If consumers can exercise their choice and change their demand for electricity, the need for more investment in “poles and wires” will be reduced and hence prices will not need to rise, and consumers will be able to reduce their bills.

-The Commission’s recommendations will be obviously beneficial to the big industrial and commercial users of electricity.
+The Commission’s recommendations will obviously be beneficial to the big industrial and commercial users of electricity.

 The details